 Testing aims to exclude structural gynecologic disorders.
 Most patients should have

-Pelvic ultrasonography is highly sensitive for pelvic masses (eg, ovarian cysts, fibroids, endometriosis, uterine adenomyosis) and can locate lost and abnormally located IUDs.
+Pelvic ultrasonography is highly sensitive for pelvic masses (eg, ovarian cysts, fibroids, endometriosis, uterine adenomyosis) and can locate abnormally located IUDs.

-If pain persists, NSAIDs (which relieve pain and inhibit prostaglandins) are typically tried.
+If pain is bothersome, NSAIDs (which relieve pain and inhibit prostaglandins) are typically tried.
 NSAIDs are usually started 24 to 48 hours before and continued until 1 or 2 days after menses begin.